MMA gloves are the specific type of glove designed for training and competing in Mixed Martial Arts.

 |---|---|---|

-| Padding | Minimal (real impact) | Dense (increased protection) |
+| Padding | Minimal (real impact) | Dense (greater protection) |

 | Thumb | Generally open | Protected (prevents eye injuries) |